ArtHitParade

 Albert is less visible, with less diversified techniques.
 Rejecting analyzes and theories, he paints at great speed, without a preconceived plan, to please himself.
 His works are often abstract, sometimes with the appearance of an incongruous figurative element.

 Albert also enjoys the absurd.
-His holey bull which can be used as a modular construction, 188 x 377 cm diptych painted in 1986, was sold for £ 3.6M including premium by Christie's on October 4, 2018.
+His holey bull which can be used as a modular construction, 188 x 377 cm diptych painted in 1986, was sold for £ 3.6M by Christie's on October 4, 2018.

 One of Martin's specialties was the abject or macabre self-portrait.
 Albert's self-portrait is in the style of the mocking self-portraits of his friend.
 The position of the fingers evokes the nailed legs of the crucified frogs carved by Martin.
 The hands are empty to show the absence of Martin, who had died in the previous year of liver cancer at 44 years old.